-With all of this in mind – and after careful consideration and global consultation with key opinion leaders – we are delighted to announce that the 9th International Conference on Health and Hepatitis Care in Substance Users will take place in Australia, via a hybrid delivery model.
+After careful consideration and global consultation, we are delighted to announce that the 9th International Conference on Health and Hepatitis Care in Substance Users will take place in Australia, via a hybrid delivery model.

-For those who can travel, we will be holding a face-to-face event.
-For those who are unable to travel, we will be hosting selected conference sessions virtually, via a state-of-the art virtual platform.
-These will be available both live and on-demand, ensuring the same learning opportunities no matter where you are in the world.
+For those who can travel, we will be holding a face-to-face event in Sydney, Australia.
+For those who are unable to travel, we will be hosting conference sessions virtually, available both live and on-demand.

 Jason Grebely, INHSU President

-This year’s event will be a hybrid model with an in-person event in Sydney, Australia and live and on-demand streaming to provide access to people across the globe.
-There will be various ticket tiers available.
+New hybrid model – this year’s event will be a hybrid model with an in-person event in Sydney, Australia and live and on-demand streaming to provide access to people across the globe.

-In line with our new strategic direction and name, we will be broadening the focus to include not just HCV but also other infectious diseases and the broader health of people who use drugs
+New health focus – in line with our new strategic direction and name, we will be broadening the focus to include not just HCV but also other infectious diseases and the broader health of people who use drugs.

 The conference archives